 4. Artificial Intelligence (AI) in eLearning

 There can be a number of possibilities for Artificial Intelligence to improve the eLearning experience.
 Think of it as your own virtual teacher that assists in your training.

 The advantage of AI mentors is that they are available for learners via any device to provide help and the info required round-the-clock.
 Moreover, a cloud-based LMS can be easily integrated with existing AI-powered robot assistants like Temi to teach users even in their homes.
 This robotic teacher can move by himself, track surroundings and your movements.
-Learners can interact vocally with it to get their doubts resolved instead of typing on their laptop or mobile screens.
+Learners can interact vocally with it to get their doubts resolved instead of typing on their laptops or mobile screens.

 Right now we are talking not just about an artificial teacher who would talk to students throughout the training, but also can help to choose the most correct paths of learning.

 AI can facilitate the creation of highly customized training routes by analyzing the patterns and data it collects from the activities of every learner.
 The system will be able to provide a more comprehensive course for those with a lack of basic knowledge and skip some modules for more advanced trainees.